 Syndicates and Clubs

-Racing Syndicates and Racing Clubs offer a cost-effective way to experience the thrill of ownership.
-It also provides a way to meet new friends and experience racing from the inside.
+Racing Syndicates and Racing Clubs offer a cost-effective way to experience the thrill of being at the heart of the racing action.

 What is a Syndicate?